-What is Overview and Scrutiny?
+What is Scrutiny?

-Overview and Scrutiny (commonly referred to as just “Scrutiny”) is in place for the benefit of the community at large.
-It is designed to support and enhance the decision-making process.
+Scrutiny is in place for the benefit of the community at large.
+It is designed to support and enhance decision-making processes.
 Scrutiny involves non-executive elected members reviewing and scrutinising the whole range of the council’s functions and responsibilities including those delivered in partnership with other agencies and organisations.

 How is Scrutiny structured in Knowsley?